MunishMummadi/gsoc/2025/kro/final-proposal-6.md

     }

 	// TODO: Add parsing for requirements.yaml (dependencies) if needed for conversion logic
-	// TODO: Add more sophisticated template analysis (e.g., identifying includes, defines) here or in a separate analysis step
+	// TODO: Add more sophisticated template analysis (e.g., identifying includes, defines
+	// Need to verify whether do to template analysis here or in a separate analysis step

 	return chart, nil
 }